Radiology Lead Apron for X-Ray & Radiation Protection

 5. Is a lead-free apron safe?

 A lead-free apron can be safe when it is properly tested and provides the required lead equivalency.
-Lead-free aprons use alternative radiation-shielding materials and are often preferred for lighter weight and easier disposal.
+Lead-free aprons use alternative radiation-shielding materials and are often preferred for lower weight and easier disposal.

 6. What is the difference between lead and lead-free aprons?

 Traditional lead aprons use lead-based core material.
-Lead-free aprons use non-lead shielding materials that are designed to provide equivalent radiation protection.
-Lead-free aprons are usually lighter and more environmentally friendly.
+Lead-free aprons use non-lead shielding materials designed to provide equivalent radiation protection.

 7. Which lead apron is best for doctors?